Guide to the best healthfood restaurants in London

 All-day Australian dining

-At his various elegant branches around London, restaurateur Bill Granger offers his trademark combination of Aussie informality, classic international dishes a sunny disposition.
+At his various elegant branches around London, now deceased restaurateur Bill Granger offered his trademark combination of Aussie informality, classic international dishes a sunny disposition.
 In addition to healthy staples such as salads and bowls, most of the menu at the Granger & Co. restaurants is slanted towards wholesome dining, with lighter fare, vegetables a-plenty and nutritious ingredients a constant presence.

 Combination farm shops and cafés